 Treeing Walker Coonhound Breeders

-Treeing Walker breeders, as with any other breeders, should be thoroughly vetted before you spend a dollar of your money with them.
+You should thoroughly vet a Treeing Walker breeder, just as you would with any other breeder before you spend a dollar of your money with them.

-The breeder should be licensed and should have physical certifications proving the dog has been checked and cleared for the conditions that plague his breed.
+The breeder should have a license, as well as the necessary physical copies of certifications to prove they have had the dog checked and cleared for the conditions that plague his breed.

 In this case, you would want to see a certification clearing the Treeing Walker of hip dysplasia, as well as any ear infections she may have at the point of purchase.